-With the hikes in baggage prices, avoid over packing your bags
+With the hikes in baggage prices, avoid overpacking your bags.

-3. Exchange your money before you leave
+3. Exchange your Money before you Leave

 Do your research on any country you are visiting.
 I can’t emphasize this enough.
-A lot of countries all over the world operate different from us in the United States.
-There are so many blogs, book stores, google maps, review sites like Trip Advisor and travel agents out there that can assist with all the information you will need for your upcoming trip.
+A lot of countries all over the world operate differently from us in the United States.
+There are so many blogs, book stores, google maps, and review sites like Trip Advisor and travel agents out there that can assist with all the information you will need for your upcoming trip.
 Use these resources; it’s so vital.

 6. Download Important Apps

-There are amazing travel apps out there for smart phone users.
-On my recent trip to Europe I downloaded “What’s App” as a means of texting and MagicJack to make international phone calls to my family for free.
-It’s amazing what you can discover on the App store
+There are amazing travel apps out there for smartphone users.
+On my recent trip to Europe, I downloaded “What’s App” as a means of texting and MagicJack to make international phone calls to my family for free.
+It’s amazing what you can discover on the App Store.

 7. Know the basics

-8. Maps of train systems
+8. Maps of Train Systems

-9. Beware of Pick Pockets and Robbers
+9. Beware of Pickpockets and Robbers

-It seems as if tourist have an invisible sign on their forehead which says “ROB ME.”
+It seems as if tourists have an invisible sign on their forehead which says “ROB ME.”
 Some people can spot a tourist from a mile away and with that being said, it’s always wise to be cautious of your belongings, your purse if you are a lady and your passport.
 You would never want an ideal vacation to go sour because something was stolen from you…what a nightmare.

-10. Be Open Minded
+10. Be Open-Minded